 LTIP units are a special class of partnership interests in our subsidiaries or our operating partnership.
 Each LTIP unit awarded under the Amended Plan, other than LTIP units that are intended to be "appreciation-only" LTIP units, will be equivalent to an award of one share of Common Stock under the Amended Plan, reducing the number of shares available for other equity awards on a one-for-one basis.
 We will not receive a tax deduction for the value of any LTIP units granted under the Amended Plan.
 The vesting period for any LTIP units, if any, will be determined at the time of issuance.
-LTIP units, whether vested or not, will receive the same per unit profit distributions as units of our operating partnership, which profit distribution will generally equal per share distributions on shares of Common Stock.
+Initially, LTIP units will not have full parity with OP units (as defined in our Second Amended and Restated Agreement of Limited Partnership of our operating partnership) with respect to liquidating distributions.
+Under the terms of the LTIP units, our operating partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the time of the preceding revaluation event until such event will be allocated first to the holders of LTIP units to equalize the capital accounts of such holders with the capital accounts of OP unit holders.
+Upon equalization of the capital accounts of the holders of LTIP units with other holders of OP units, the LTIP units will achieve full parity with OP units of our operating partnership for all purposes, including with respect to liquidating distributions.
+If such parity is reached, vested LTIP units may be converted into an equal number of OP units, and thereafter enjoy all the rights of OP units.